• People

 +386 1 479 8252

 I am an assistant professor at Visual Cognitive Systems Lab at Faculty of Computer and Information Science, University of Ljubljana.
-This is my research portfolio that contains information about my research.
-If you have time, you can also check my personal webpage.
+At the faculty I am involved in Multimedia Systems and Robotics and Computer Perception courses.

 Research